D1plo1d/raves-on-rust/README.md

 A pure Rust [Open Sound Control](https://opensoundcontrol.stanford.edu/) receiver for controlling APA102 and SK9822 LEDs.

-The raves-on-rust receiver works like a screen - it accepts an array of OSC colors addressed to `led_strips/0` and renders the colors on the LEDs.
-You can generate patterns however you like programatically or via a OSC controller app and send them to the raves-on-rust receiver over wifi.
+The raves-on-rust receiver works like a screen - it accepts an array of OSC colors addressed to `led_strips/0` and then displays those colors using the addressable LED strip.
+You can generate patterns however you like - programatically or via a OSC controller app and send them to the raves-on-rust receiver over wifi.

 Supported Platforms: